lyndametref/RBoilerplateShinyWithCredentials/README.md

 install shiny as well as the developed package.
 Once run, the shiny app is launch and listen on port 8888 mapped also to 8888 outside the container.

-The image building is based on the r-base Rocker image and shiny is installed manually.

 ## References
 https://hub.docker.com/u/rocker/